Silver Lining Awards FAQ

 If I have featured the same subject in all of my images, can I enter all of these images?

-Yes, you may, but this may not be a wise choice.
+Yes, but this may not be a wise choice.
 The judges are looking for originality and variety and if they see the same subject repeatedly without significant variation, your images may not score as well as you had hoped.

 Can I dodge and burn in Classic categories?